 Aadhar, the unique biometric identification system, allows the public to access government digital services thereby improving the availability and transparency for social payments including financial assistance to those in need.

-Unified Payments Interface is single platform that merges various banking services and features under one umbrella and has been built as a scalable paymentsplatform supporting digital payments in India.
+Unified Payments Interface is single platform that merges various banking services and features under one umbrella and has been built as a scalable payments platform supporting digital payments in India.

 Jan Dhan Yojana, Aadhar and Mobile (JAM trinity) along with Unified Payments Interface have been instrumental in providing technical inclusion and bringing in transparency, integrity and timely delivery of financial benefits and services to the public.
 Key initiatives undertaken by the Government for the fintech ecosystem in India are placed as Annexure-II.
+No data in regard to domestic Fintech Startup funding is available with Ministry of Corporate Affairs.